Are You Training a Deaf Dog?

 When training a deaf dog, the trainer should exhibit more patience than with the average dog.
 This is not limited to obedience commands.
 This also refers to the process of socializing the dog.
 Many deaf dogs are unfairly characterized as skittish or nervous.
 This often stems from their inability to know what humans want them to do.
 The main goal when working with a nervous dog, whether they are deaf or not, is to show them that they can trust their handler.
 Once they trust their handler and determine that their handler would not let harm come to them, we work on helping them through scary situations.

 A common situation that leads to fear in deaf dogs is when someone comes up behind them.
 Some would say that this is a situation that should always be avoided.
 That being said, no matter how hard you try, some situations cannot be avoided.
 At some point in time a child or dog will sneak up behind your deaf dog and surprise them.
-We teach the dog through training that this is something that will happen and they do not need to fear it.
+One way we help limit these situations while training is utilizing a crate.
+It helps give the dog the expectation of where someone will be coming from and the time it takes to open the door gives them a second to realize what is happening.
+We teach the dog through time and training that people surprising them is something that will happen and they do not need to fear it.
 The more you work with the dog, the more comfortable they will begin to feel.

 Remember, deafness in a dog does not mean that they cannot be trained or live a normal life.
 It simply means that we need to communicate in a different fashion.